hartontw/aternosAPI/README.md

-npm run start-wait #starts the server and wait the queue for confirm npm run stop #stop the server npm run restart #restart the server npm run state #get the name, state and queue npm run gamedig #get gamedig complete info
+npm run start-wait #starts the server and wait the queue for confirm npm run stop #stop the server npm run restart #restart the server npm run info #get the name, info and queue npm run gamedig #get gamedig complete info
 ```